PERMANENT SUPPORTIVE HOUSING

-- MeckFUSE is a program in partnership with Mecklenburg County which diverts frequent Mecklenburg County residents from jail and into housing with supportive services.
+- MeckFUSE is a program in partnership with Mecklenburg County which diverts frequently incarcerated Mecklenburg County residents from jail and into housing with supportive services.
 Currently, there are 50 individuals housed through this program.

 - Housing First Charlotte Mecklenburg provides 80 units of housing with supportive services provided by Mecklenburg County Community Support Services.

-For more information on this housing program please contact Joann Markley, VP of Scattered-Site.
+For more information on this housing program please contact Joann Markley, VP of Scattered-Site Housing.

 Little Richard Jordan is a man of few words and doesn’t often make eye contact, but when he does, the great depth in his eyes speaks volumes.
 He experienced homelessness for more than 10 years, mostly sleeping outside.
 Sometimes he would lay his sleeping bag out on a walkway to the chapel at St. Martin’s Episcopal Church.
 Instead of making him leave, the congregation took Little Richard into their hearts.
 He continued to sleep outside the church as members sought services and advocated for him.
 It was a challenge to find a housing solution that met Little Richard’s needs.